marketing-factory/typo3_prometheus/PrometheusDocker/README.md

 ![Configuration overview](/PrometheusDocker/img/02_config_overview.png?raw=true "Configuration overview")

-After clicking on `Add data source`, we can enter the address of our prometheus installation, you should use the following configuration values:
+After clicking on `Add data source`, you can enter the address of our prometheus installation, you should use the following configuration values:

 Name: `prometheus`